-I had only heard a few things about Dummy Hoy during my college career.
-I wish I would have heard more!
-Dummy (gosh, I hate calling him that) was anything but dumb.
+Dummy was anything but dumb.
 Baseball is known as America’s sport, and Hoy had a lot to do with what happens in baseball today.
-I think he is truly remarkable and deserves to be in the National Baseball Hall of Fame.
+He deserves to be in the National Baseball Hall of Fame.

 Dummy Hoy’s real name is William Ellsworth Hoy but he was also known as Dummy, Billy Hoy, and Bill Hoy.
 Back then, the word “dumb” was used to describe someone who could not speak.
 Hoy actually referred to himself as “Dummy” instead of William and often corrected people.
 That is how he got that nickname.

 Hoy was born in Houckstown, Ohio, on May 23, 1862.
 Due to an illness in his childhood, he lost his hearing.
 However, he wasn’t going to let this loss keep from achieving his dream.

 He graduated from the Ohio School for the Deaf and started his professional career in 1886 in Oshkosh, Wisconsin.
 Hoy went on to play for five different major league teams as an outfielder for fifteen years.

 During that time, he racked up some amazing statistics.
 He was a rookie in the majors, but led the National League in stolen bases.

 Playing for the Chicago White Sox, Hoy hit a grand-slam home run in 1901.
 This was the first ever grand-slam in the American League.